Frequently Asked Questions

 No. The result can only be accessed by getting the report.

-At present, DrGo only accept online payment via Visa, MasterCard credit cards and MOX card.
+At present, DrGo only accept online payment via Visa, MasterCard credit cards, MOX card, Tap & Go and AlipayHK.

 Please check with your insurance service provider to see if your plan covers the service offered by DrGo.
 You may also need to identify the documents required to make an insurance claim.
 You will find your DrGo’s payment history under “Records” on the DrGo App.

-At present, you will only receive your medicines, medical certificate and/or referral letter via delivery arranged by DrGo.
-We aim to deliver the same to you within four (4) hours after completion of your consultation.
+You will receive your medicines, medical certificate and/or referral letter via delivery arranged by DrGo.
+We aim to deliver the same to you within the same day after completion of your consultation.

 If a delivery person arrives at your designated address at the agreed delivery time but somehow is unable to make the delivery for any reason whatsoever (other than due to the fault of the delivery person) (e.g. if no one is at the delivery address when a delivery person arrives at the scheduled delivery time or when no adult is at the delivery address to receive the delivery if the User is a minor) and another delivery time has to be arranged, DrGo’s Customer Service (whose staff will act as the prime contact point with Users via “Messages” in the DrGo App, on matters that do not involve the practice of medicine) will contact you and you will be liable to pay a surcharge for the delivery as may be required to DrGo or directly to our delivery partner (a Third Party Provider).